idaholab/moose/modules/tensor_mechanics/doc/content/source/vectorpostprocessors/AverageSectionValueSampler.md

 !alert note
 This postprocessor should only be used for regularly meshed geometries as it relies on nodes having the same weights on the cross section.
-This requirement must be considered by the user.
+There is no check within the code for this condition, so the user must ensure that the mesh is reasonably uniform.

 ## Example Syntax